 Soil Lacking Nutrients

-Many of the most common vegetables and annual and perennial flowers we grow are heavy feeders.
+Many of the most common vegetables, annual, and perennial flowers we grow are heavy feeders.
 They can deplete of all its nutrients fast, especially in pots.

-In the short term, fertilize your plants consistently through the summer.
-Especially your heavy feeders like tomatoes, peppers, and Astilbe that need tons of nutrients.
+In the short term, fertilize your plants consistently through the summe, especially your heavy feeders like tomatoes, peppers, and Astilbe that need tons of nutrients.
 In the long term, amend your garden soil with compost, and consider following a crop rotation routine, so you’re not growing the same kind of plant in the same space and same soil every year.

 Location, Location, Location

 One of the best things about gardening, no matter how long you’ve been doing it, you are always learning.
-Just like life, wonderful gardens take years to develop, and usually are a work in progress.
-Each garden is unique and specific, though every gardener has experienced similar challenges and triumphs.
+Just like life, wonderful gardens take years to develop, and are continually a work in progress.
+Each garden is unique and specific, but we all experience similar challenges and triumphs.
 We hope these solutions can be of help to you.
 Happy Gardening!